 READ's work in Bhutan

-READ began working in Bhutan in 2008 with the goal of transforming rural communities by creating access to knowledge and opportunities.
-With the help of our partner communities, we have built the first rural community libraries in the country.
-We want rural farmers in Bhutan to have access to not only books and computers, but also to resources and programs that will empower them to work towards a brighter future.
-From a center focused entirely on women's empowerment, to center outreach programs for kids, to sustaining enterprises like a tractor rental that help entire communities earn a living, READ Bhutan is helping create vibrant places to live and thrive in Bhutan.
+READ began working in Bhutan in 2008 with the goal of transforming rural communities by creating access to information and resources, and building a culture of reading.
+With the help of our partner communities, we have established the first rural lending libraries in the country.
+From a Center that provides agricultural trainings to farmers, to environmental sustainability programs for kids, to a program to boost women’s civic participation, READ is helping create vibrant places to live and thrive in Bhutan.